Joystream/hydra/docs/schema-spec/variant-relations.md

 description: Define variant types with relations
 ---

-# Variant Relations
+# Variant relations

 Variant types support entity relationship in a different way unlike the normal entity relationship.
 There are some limitations with variant relations:

-- Only one-to-many and many-to-one relations are supported
+* Only one-to-many and many-to-one relations are supported
-- Reverse lookup is not supported
+* Reverse lookup is not supported

 Let's take a look an example: